 - September is a good time to visit Tokyo, as the humidity and crowds of summer dissipate.
 You’ll get shoulder season prices and shorter queues, as well as a few autumn festivals.

 - October and November are all about festivals, vibrant red maples, and decent weather.
-If you want to catch peak fall foliage in Tokyo, plan your trip for early to mid-November.
+Visiting Japan in October means lighter crowds and cheaper accommodation.
+But if you want to catch peak fall foliage in Tokyo, plan your trip for early to mid-November.

 Getting to Tokyo